semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 ## Parallelization

-Once you have determined the RAM sufficient to scan your large codebase, you can now introduce parallelization to speed up the subproccesses that can be parallelized.
-Larger Kubernetes pod and runners charge on a time basis, so it now becomes a study of feasiblity to achieve the optimal configuration.
+Once you have determined the RAM sufficient to scan your large codebase, you can now introduce parallelization to speed up the scan.

-You can start with a large Kubernetes pod but still only run with one job with `-j 1` set so that you can determine what the total memory is required for this kind of job.
-Then, you can pare this memory usage somewhat, such as by specifying `-j 2`, all the whilst still monitoring for any swap usage.
+Per the previous section, you have determined the total memory required for a `-j 1` configuration.
+Now, you can begin testing different parallelization configurations, such as specifying `-j 2`, all the whilst still monitoring for any swap usage.

-If that succeeds, you can experiment with a `-j 4` configuration and continue decreasing the scan time in nearly half and so on.
-Since Kubernetes pods are charging per-minute, it serves you well to determine the optimal configuration in bumping up the number of parallel jobs to speed up the scan.
-Thus, there is a balancing act between achieving full scan coverage and keeping your overhead costs down as much as possible.
+If that succeeds, you can experiment with a `-j 4` configuration and continue monitoring scan time for improvements.
+Keeping resource costs in mind, it serves well to determine the optimal configuration in bumping up the number of parallel jobs to speed up the scan.
+Thus, there is a balancing act between achieving faster scans and keeping your overhead costs down as much as possible.

-You can expect to see more total RAM than `-j 1` but not exactly half per thread.
-Codebases are highly variant; it's difficult to benchmark `N number of lines per MB`.
-But there is overhead in parallelization, so you would not get a true halving of RAM required going from 1 to 2 jobs.
-In fact, the total RAM required is likely to be greater for a `-j 2` job than a `-j 1` job, but you should see a decrease in total time.
-This is why the empirical testing is important, to find where the right balance is in total time spent versus cost.
+Furthermore, there is overhead in parallelization: the total RAM required for a `-j 2` scan is greater than a `-j 1` scan for the same codebase, but you should see a decrease in total scan time.

+## Scanning schedule

+We recommend performing modular scans on a daily basis along with one comprehensive monolithic scan every two weeks or so to address code introduced outside the scope of the modular scans.
+This helps true-up your dependency graph for the monolithic build and optimizes scan feasibility.